Adivinedude/FPGA-toolbox/README.md

 A collection of modules I have written while learning verilog.

 ## alu.v
-A Simulation model for Gowin GW1NR-9 ALU primitives. along with 2 helper modules alu_chain - this module links together 'width' number of alu primitives into a functional unit alu_pipeline - this module is the same as 'alu_chain' except the .cout() & .cin() are exposed for pipelining
+A Simulation model for Gowin GW1NR-9 ALU primitives. along with 2 helper modules<br>
+alu_chain - this module links together 'width' number of alu primitives into a functional unit<br< alu_pipeline - this module is the same as 'alu_chain' except the .cout() & .cin() are exposed for pipelining

 ## counter.v